Saturday 27 April 2019

 To follow shortly, but gravel stages will be approximately 80-100km per day and predominantly on gravel trails and mountain paths.

 Day 1 starts with the Marrakech Atlas Etape, a sportive from Marrakech to Oukaimeden, the highest ski resort in North Africa.
-You’ll re-group at the summit and descend into the mountains in small groups where our gravel adventures will begin!
 There’s a shorter Etape route for those wanting less climbing on Day 1, and whilst the Etape is a road sportive, don’t be fooled, gravel bikes will be perfect for the terrain!

 Over the next 3 days we will explore gravel roads, paths and trails across the roof of North Africa.
-Choose one of 3 speed groups, each supported by HotChillee Ride Captains and local guides and followed by a 4×4 support vehicle (where routes permit) stocked with water and nutrition.
-Vehicles will be accessible at various points of the day.
+The group will be supported by HotChillee Ride Captains and local guides and followed by a 4×4 support vehicle (where routes permit) stocked with water and nutrition.
+The vehicle will be accessible at various points of the day.
 Carefully selected lunches will be arranged each day so all you have to focus on is pedalling.

 At the end of each day you can relax at the 5* Spa Hotel before sampling the excellent wines and regional cuisine.

 Bring your non-riding partner and discover the delights of Morocco together.
 There’s plenty of optional activities for non-riders to explore the local area, enjoy 5* spa treatments or simply lay by the pool.
 Rides will finish in the mid-afternoon, giving you the opportunity to enjoy time together before another fun day in the saddle.

 Airport transfer for you, your baggage and bike at set times